 Before arriving in Mason City, Vais was an assistant coach at College of Dupage, helping the women's track team to the NJCAA Division III National title while helping the men's team place second.

 Vais was a three-time NAIA national qualifier while at Mount St. Clare (now Ashford University) in Clinton, Ia.
-He continues to enjoy competing in marathons and triathlons while raising his sons, Jacob and Miles, with his wife, Michele.
+He competes in marathons while raising his sons, Jacob and Miles, with his wife, Michele.

 Using over 45 years of experience in distance running, Coach Krieger helped lead the 2011 men's cross country team to a fourth place finish at nationals and a Region XI title.